rmrodrigues/plugin-based-system/README.md

 ```
 > **Note:** We are dependent of the plugin-based-system to acces the plugin structure.
 The gson dependency refers to a JSon libraby that will be used to write person data in json format.

-#### 2º Step
+### 2º Step
-We need create an applicationContext.xml thet will contains the plugin definition.
+We need create an applicationContext.xml that will contains the plugin definition.
 So, the file created must be placed on folder src/main/resources.
 After create file we need to define the plugin.

 ```xml